nocvp/nocvp-api-docs/source/includes/_models.md

 Parameter | Type | Description
 --------- | ------- | -----------
 id | string | template id
-<b>type</b> | enum | template type, could be VIDEO AUDIO IMAGE
+<b>type</b> | enum | template type, set to IMAGE for image generation.
-singleSnapshotSecond | number | Specify if one thumbail is required at spesific duration of video. snapshotIntervalSecond | string | Specify an interval duration to capture thumbnails from video. stripeIntervalSecond | string | Specify an interval duration to generate sprite images used on the player scrub bar. snapshotCount | string | Specify the total amount of thumnails to be generated, api decices where to cut the video.
+singleSnapshotSecond | number | Specify if one thumbail is required at specific duration of video.
+Keep blank if you want transcoder to ignore this. snapshotIntervalSecond | number | Specify an interval duration to capture thumbnails from video.
+Keep blank if you want transcoder to ignore this. stripeIntervalSecond | number | Specify an interval duration to generate sprite images used on the player scrub bar.
+Keep blank if you want transcoder to ignore this. snapshotCount | number | Specify the total amount of thumnails to be generated, api decices where to cut the video.
+Keep blank if you want transcoder to ignore this.
-<b>maxHeight</b> | string | Specify the maximum height of the image you need to generate.
+<b>maxHeight</b> | number | Specify the maximum height of the image you need to generate.
-<b>maxWidth</b> | string | Specify the maximum width of the image you need to generate.
+<b>maxWidth</b> | number | Specify the maximum width of the image you need to generate.
-<b>container</b> | string | The container type for the output file.
+<b>container</b> | enum | The container type for the output file.
 Valid values are jpg, png.

 ### Image Transcoding Template Validations

 Parameter | Validations
 --------- | -----------
-container | Required, Alpha Numeric maxWidth | Required, Between (128, 4096)
-maxHeight | Required, Between (96, 3072)
+container | Required, Valid values are jpg, png. maxWidth | Required, Between (128, 4096) maxHeight | Required, Between (96, 3072)